Kamloops - 600 Kingston Avenue

 • In reply to you response about housing.
 You state that a few years back the homeless in Kamloops was +or- 200 people and now is over 200.
 How many housing units have already been built?
 The amount of homeless does not continue to increase at this rate unless they are coming in from OUT OF TOWN.
 Why is Kamloops the dumping ground for these people?
 Why cant these units be built in Sahali or Aberdeen?
 Why run down the class of life for the taxpayers of Kamloops.
 NO MORE FREEBEES!!!!!!!!!!!

-trappper asked over 2 years ago
+trappper asked about 3 years ago

 Thank you again for your inquiry, Trappper.
 We appreciate you have concerns about the situation in your community.
 The most recent data shows 80% of homeless folks in Kamloops are locals.
 Of those who moved to the city, the number one reason why people moved to town: family.
 No matter where someone is from, we must lead with compassion and kindness and build the housing people need.